alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 and it can be propelled by electric batteries.
 High efficiency solar panels can replenish the power during the day.

-Ship size is a critical parameter.
-A small ship is easier and cheaper to build, while bigger ships tends to have higher top speeds.

 Hydrogen is a cheap gas, lighter than helium and more readily available.
 Any risk of conflagration can be mitigated by careful construction.
 Also, it's a drone so no human lives are endangered should the worst happen.